mongodb-js/diagramming/README.md

 yarn test
 ````

-## Running Storybook Locally
+## Running Storybook
-To explore components and their behavior in isolation:
+To explore components and their behavior in isolation: https://mongodb-js.github.io/diagramming

+Changes to the Storybook will be uploaded to the link above on push to `main`

+To run locally at http://localhost:6006 on your own branch:

 ```bash
 yarn install
 yarn storybook
 ```

-Storybook will run locally at http://localhost:6006.

 ### Resources
 - [NPM Package](https://www.npmjs.com/package/@mongodb-js/diagramming)